 Benefit #1: It’s cheap or free.

-Cultural festivals are a great way to immerse yourself in a new cultural without needing to invest in a plane ticket, time off, visas, and pre-trip doctors appointments.
-You can most likely find one within an hour radius of your home.
-It is usually free to get in so the only costs you incur are possibly parking and any items you choose to purchase while at the festival.
+Cultural festivals are a great way to immerse yourself in aspects of other cultures without needing to invest in a plane ticket, time off, visas, and pre-trip doctors appointments.
+You can most likely find one within your community.
+Many festivals are free to get in so the only costs you incur are possibly parking and any items you purchase at the festival.

 Benefit #2: You get cultural immersion for a few hours.

 If you want to learn about another culture but aren’t sure where to start, a cultural festival can be a great springboard for your education.
-You will see things that spark your curiosity, make you wonder, and amaze you all at once.
-Jot those experiences down and suddenly you have all sorts of interesting topics to learn about.
+You will likely see things that spark your curiosity or make you question things you thought you knew about the culture.
+Jot those experiences down on a piece of paper and get busy researching when you get home.

-Instead of having to scour the internet for an authentic restaurant, at a cultural festival you have at least a dozen authentic “restaurants” at your fingertips.
-Cultural festivals are a great time to check out and try authentic cuisine without the pressure of finding the perfect place for your adventure.
+Instead of having to scour the internet for an authentic restaurant, at a cultural event you will likely have dozens of authentic “restaurants” at your fingertips.
+Cultural celebrations offer a great opportunity to try a variety of authentic cuisine without having to do a ton of research to find the right place.

-At a cultural festival, there is something for everyone.
-If your little ones aren’t ready for travel or your not-so-little ones aren’t all that interested, a cultural festival gives everyone a peek into another lifestyle without pushing them out of their comfort zone.
-Since there is so much going on at once, you can easily find something of interest for everyone.
+One of the biggest benefits of cultural celebrations is that there is something for everyone.
+If your little ones aren’t ready for travel, or your not-so-little ones aren’t all that interested in travel, a cultural festival gives everyone a peek into another world without pushing them too far out of their comfort zone.
+There are generally events geared toward kids and others that cater to adults.
+With so much going on at once, you can easily find something of interest for everyone.

 The Cons of Attending a Cultural Festival

 Unfortunately, going to a cultural festival isn’t all roses and butterflies.
 There are definitely some downsides to keep in mind.
-The good news is, for each con there are a few helpful tips to counteract it and help you have the best possible experience at your cultural festival.
+Below each con, I list a few helpful tips to counteract it and still have the best possible experience.

 Con #1: Crowds

 Crowds can be overwhelming for anyone, no matter how old you are.
-Sometimes if you show up right at the beginning or near the end of an event you can beat the crowds a little bit.
+Sometimes if you show up right at the beginning or near the end of an event you can beat the crowds and enjoy the experience a little more.